defunxyz/music-search/README.md

 *P.s. our code is really messy and scary!*

 ## The Application
-This utility is a simple website, with a dark theme, we decided to go with dark because it looks good.
+This is a React-powered Web Music Search  Application, that allows you to search freely for a single, album, group, or an artist and view information about such entity.
+The design of this web application is by default dark theme.
+We decided to go with default dark theme because it looks good.
 It has a search input, a separate component which greets the user depending on time of the day and the given name, and a special feature which is the history feature.
+In essence, it is a simple music search application, which lets you lookup information at hand.
+For examples of running this application see below [Running examples](#running-examples).

 P.s.s.
 Some hints: